0branch/boron/doc/copr.md

 ## default
 The default function defines a common set of instructions for all targets.

+## dist
+The dist function (short for distribute) takes a list of files that will be added to the archive.

 ## exe
 To build binary executables use the *exe* target.